dwp/govuk-casa/docs/guides/3-plan.md

 plan.addOrigin('main', 'a');
 ```

-> NOTE: an origin is mandatory; however, when only one origin is defined, its name is irrelevant
+> NOTE: an origin is mandatory; however, when only one origin is defined, its name is irrelevant (we have use `main` above)

 ![simple two-way route between a and b][building-blocks-ab]